Sovereign Smart Home: Securing Your IoT from the Inside Out

 “In 2026, your front door shouldn’t require a permission slip from a server in Virginia to open.
 A smart home that isn’t sovereign is just a house you’re renting from a tech giant.”

-For the past decade, we were sold the dream of the “Connected Home.”
+For the past decade, we were told the dream of the “Connected Home.”
 We were told that for our lights to turn on when we walked in, we had to send our motion data to the cloud.
 We were told that for our cameras to work, they had to stream our private lives to a corporate data center.

 Part 1: The Smart Home Sovereign Thesis